Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 Wherever possible, prefer percentages over absolute values to assist users in comparing different systems with different absolute sizes.

+## PEP8 Sytle Guide for Python Code

+We recently started to use [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

+## docstring, pydoc

+Not long ago we started to document our [Check Plugin Libraries](https://git.linuxfabrik.ch/linuxfabrik-icinga-plugins/lib-linux) using docstrings, so that calling `pydoc lib/base.py` works, for example.

+## Pylint

+To further improve code quality, we recently started using [Pylint](https://www.pylint.org/) with pure `pylint` for the libraries, and with `pylint --disable=C0103,C0114,C0116` for the check plugins, on a more regular basis.
+The parameter disables warnings for

+* non-conformance to snake_case naming style
+* missing module docstring
+* missing function or method docstring

 ## Unit Tests

 Implementing tests: